ciribob/DCS-SimpleRadio/README.md

-# This project is no longer under active development and has been replace by SimpleRadio Standalone: https://github.com/ciribob/DCS-SimpleRadioStandalone
+# This project is no longer under active development and has been replaced by SimpleRadio Standalone: https://github.com/ciribob/DCS-SimpleRadioStandalone

 # DCS-SimpleRadio